 If you're running a version of JIRA Software Data Center within the range of 7.3.2 to 7.3.6, and you're performing a zero downtime upgrade to JIRA Software 7.4.x, there is a known issue whereby the Support Tools plugin's Cluster Cache Replication check will fail.
 While performing the upgrade as a System administrator, if you check> System > Support Tools > Instance Health Check, you'll see the error messages.
 These can be safely ignored.
 This only occurs with the bundled version of the Support Tools plugin.
 If you manually upgrade the Support Tools plugin before you start your zero downtime upgrade, this issue will not occur.

 - Upgrading from a 7.1 or later version - There are no known issues.

 - Upgrading from a 7.0.x version - There is a known issue regarding gadgets, and there is a workaround described in the JIRA Software 7.1.x upgrade notes.

 - Upgrading from a version earlier than 7.0 - Please consult the Migration hub as it contains information on important user management, application access and log in changes.
-You must upgrade to JIRA Software 7.0 first, before upgrading to JIRA Software 7.4.
+You must upgrade to JIRA Software 7.0 first (we always recommend the latest bugfix release, in this case 7.0.11), before upgrading to JIRA Software 7.4.